-With today’s changing employee values, more people are looking for a working environment that offers freedom and autonomy.
+With today’s changing employee values and an increasingly diverse workforce, more people are looking for a working environment that offers freedom and autonomy.

 This means flexible paid time off can make a great bargaining tool when recruiting new staff, or trying to retain your existing team members.

 The best people are likely to be comparing multiple job offers.
 If the pay and job descriptions are similar, other benefits – such as your time off policy – can make all the difference for their decision.

 The same goes with retaining your best employees.
 You’ll see greater employee commitment, and high-performers will be less likely to jump ship if you’re able to offer an attractive and flexible PTO policy.